marius00/cohstats/CoHStats/webui/README.md

 #### TODO:
-* No support for player #3 and #4
-* Show vehicle and building kills
-* Explain how to find the offsets, and how the data looks. (in case of a patch)
 * Saving/loading of stats (why?
 I dunno.
 For development if nothing else.)
 * Possible to auto detect which player is using the tool?